midpeter444/clojure-qad/README.md

 # clojure-qad

-qaD: challenge, test of one's abilities
+*qaD*: challenge, test of one's abilities

 From the original Klingon: http://klingonska.org/dict/?q=test  :-)

 I keep programming challenge exercises I've done in Clojure in this repo.
 So far, these have come from the [Ruby Quiz](http://www.rubyquiz.com/) and [Programming Praxis](http://programmingpraxis.com/).